fensals/faang-stock-data-pipeline/README.md

 - Data Transformation:- dbt models transform raw data into structured tables with calculated metrics such as daily_average_price and total stock volume
 - Optimizations like table partitioning and clustering are implemented.

-- Dashboarding:- Looker Studio was used to vizualize the data.
+- Dashboarding:- Looker Studio was used to visualize the data.